diegocubillo/icai_crl_gazebo/README.md

 Clone this repository inside the src folder of a ROS 2 workspace and compile using `colcon build`

 ### Launch
-Worlds can be launched via command `ign gazebo` or via a launch file (for example from package icai_crl_bringup).
+Worlds can be launched via command `ign gazebo` or via a launch file (for example from package icai_crl_bringup_sim).
 Models can only be launched if included inside a world or with a launch file.

 ## Worlds